MesutBE/practical-javascript/README.md

 1. Each li should have an id that has the todo position
 1. Delete buttons should have access to the todo id
 1. Clicking delete should update todoList.todos and the DOM

+### Version 11 - Destroy all for loops

+#### Requirements

+1. todoList.toggleAll should use forEach
+1. view.displayTodos should use forEach